oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/domains/domain-home-on-pv/build-domain-creation-image.md

 The image build process uses the WebLogic Image Tool to create a Domain on PV `domain creation image`.
 This image contains:
 - A WebLogic Deploy Tooling installation (expected in an image's `/auxiliary/weblogic-deploy` directory by default).
-- WDT model YAML, property, and archive files (expected in directory `/auxiliary/models` by default).
+- WDT model YAML, WDT variables, and WDT archive ZIP files (expected in directory `/auxiliary/models` by default).

 ### Build the domain creation image

 Use the steps in the following sections to build the domain creation image.

-#### Understand your first archive
+#### Understand your first WDT archive ZIP file

-The sample includes a predefined archive directory in `/tmp/sample/wdt-artifacts/archives/archive-v1` that you will use to create an archive ZIP file for the image.
+The sample includes a predefined WDT archive directory in `/tmp/sample/wdt-artifacts/archives/archive-v1` that you will use to create an WDT archive ZIP file for the image.

-The archive top directory, named `wlsdeploy`, contains a directory named `applications`, which includes an 'exploded' sample JSP web application in the directory, `myapp-v1`.
-Three useful aspects to remember about WDT archives are:
+The WDT archive ZIP top directory, named `wlsdeploy`, contains a directory named `applications`, which includes an 'exploded' sample JSP web application in the directory, `myapp-v1`.
+Three useful aspects to remember about WDT archive ZIP files are:
-  - A model image can contain multiple WDT archives.
+  - A domain creation image can contain multiple WDT archive ZIP files.
-  - WDT archives can contain multiple applications, libraries, and other components.
+  - WDT archive ZIP files can contain multiple applications, libraries, and other components.
-  - WDT archives have a [well defined directory structure](https://oracle.github.io/weblogic-deploy-tooling/concepts/archive/), which always has `wlsdeploy` as the top directory.
+  - WDT archive ZIP files have a [well defined directory structure](https://oracle.github.io/weblogic-deploy-tooling/concepts/archive/), which always has `wlsdeploy` as the top directory.

 {{%expand "If you are interested in the web application source, click here to see the JSP code." %}}